iontodirel/ham_radio_services/README.md

 ## Linux host machine configuration

-Follow the Settings section for the initial configuration.

-The Linux system requires minimal configuration, as our container handles it.
+The Linux system requires minimal configuration, as our container handles everything.
 The only real requirements are `git` and `Docker`.

 ### Raspberry Pi 4 with Raspbian 32-bit

 Below is an example configuration done to setup the Docker APRS container to run on a fresh install Raspberry Pi.

-**1. Setup the system for first time use.
-Install minimal dependencies.**
+**1. Setup the system for first time use.**

 ~~~~
 sudo apt-get update
 sudo apt-get install git
 ~~~~

-**2. Install Docker, if on Rasphbian, according to official Docker documentation https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script.**
+**2. Install Docker**, if on Rasphbian, according to official Docker documentation https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script.

 ~~~~
 curl -fsSL https://get.docker.com -o get-docker.sh`
 sudo sh ./get-docker.sh --dry-run`
 ~~~~

-**3. Configure Docker for rootless use according to official Docker documentation https://docs.docker.com/engine/security/rootless/.**
+**3. Configure Docker for rootless use** according to official Docker documentation https://docs.docker.com/engine/security/rootless/.

 ~~~~
 sudo sh -eux <<EOF